 What is Natural Gas?

-- Natural gas is a gas, not a liquid or a solid, and it is lighter than air.
+- Natural gas is a gas, not a liquid or a solid, and lighter than air.

-- It is also colorless and odorless, so the odorant, mercaptan is added for safety to help detect leaks.
+- It is also colorless and odorless, so a rotten egg smell called mercaptan is added for safety to help detect leaks.

 - Another property of natural gas is that it is combustible (it burns).